Wade MacLauchlan: Premier of Prince Edward Island

-Some of the major initiatives of the MacLauchlan government included passage of PEI's first-ever Water Act, which some commentators said could be a model for the rest of the country, and a new Municipal Government Act replacing legislation first adopted in 1947.
+Some of the major initiatives of the MacLauchlan government included passage of PEI's first-ever Water Act, and a new Municipal Government Act replacing legislation first adopted in 1947.
 A new Business Corporations Act and registry replaced a Companies Act with origins in the 1880s.
 The province undertook its first comprehensive review of policing in decades, and a new Education Act replaced legislation from the early 1970s.
 In the area of open government, Prince Edward Island adopted its first-ever whistle-blower protection legislation, a lobbyist registry and the modernization of limits on political contributions.